Highlighting the Little Rock Nine Interviews

 This month, Special Collections Blog will be highlighting a few of our many collections on African American history.
 Some of our most interesting material comes from the Henry Hampton Collection and the interviews he conducted for his fourteen part PBS documentary series, Eyes on the Prize.
 Eyes on the Prize is considered to be the definitive documentary on the Civil Rights Movement and has won more than twenty major awards for its in-depth coverage and extensive interviews with key figures in the movement.

 Since it would be impossible to cover all of the material in Eyes on the Prize, today we will be focusing on interviews pertaining to the Little Rock Nine.
-The digital project Eyes on the Prize: The Complete Interviews makes the uncut versions of these interviews, which contain footage that did not make it into the finalized documentary, available to scholars, researchers and historians.
+The digital projects for Eyes on the Prize Series I and Eyes on the Prize Series II make the uncut versions of these interviews, which contain footage that did not make it into the finalized documentary, available to scholars, researchers, and historians.

 About the Little Rock Nine